Fast Professional Sewage Cleanup – Basements, Bathrooms, Kitchens & More

 • Drain Pipe Clogs – Sewage can back up into your home or business when either your drain lines or the main sewer line gets clogged.
 For example, if one commode creates a sewage blockage, the drain tied to that toilet, or the mainline of more toilets, will likely also be obstructed.

-• Aging Sewer Lines – Aging sewage systems could break down and crack, causing sewage blockages and flooded homes and basements.
-The older your area’s houses are, the greater possibility of these types of incidents.
+• Aging Sewer Lines – Aging sewage systems can deteriorate and crack, leading to sewage blockages and flooding in homes and basements.
+The older your area’s houses are, the greater the possibility of these types of incidents.

-Our cleaning and remediation procedures for Category 3 water (which describes sewer and contaminated water backup) according to the standards put in place by the IICRC industry are:
+Our cleaning and remediation procedures for Category 3 water (which describes sewer and contaminated water backup), according to the standards put in place by the Institute of Inspection, Cleaning and Restoration Certification (IICRC), are:

 2. Inspection of the jobsite along with health and safety reviews.

-3. Be thorough that all restoration employees are equipped with the precise personal protection equipment (PPE).
+3. Be sure that all restoration employees are equipped with the precise personal protection equipment (PPE).
 This includes but is not limited to:

 • Rubber boots with steel toes and shank